SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-eap.md

 You can check the messages in the `solace_replies` queue using the using [Solace PubSub+ Manager]({{ site.links-docs-webadmin }}){:target="_top"}, Solace's browser-based administration console.

-You can also check how the message has been processed in WebSphere logs as described in section "Debugging Tips for Solace JMS API Integration".
+You can also check how the message has been processed in JBoss logs as described in section [Debugging Tips](#debugging-tips-for-solace-jms-api-integration).

-## Performance Considerations
+## Performance Considerations<a name="performance-considerations"></a>

 The Solace JCA Resource Adapter relies on the JBoss Application Server for managing the pool of JCA connections.
 Tuning performance for outbound messaging can in part be accomplished by balancing the maximum number of pooled connections available against the number of peak concurrent outbound messaging clients.